rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 PSAT's cookies table is the starting point for analyzing and debugging the behavior of cookies in search

+## Data Gathering

+The purpose of PSAT is to help developers analyze the use of third-party cookies, as they get ready for changes in the Chrome browser, which will limit the use of unrestricted third-party cookies.
+To achieve this, the extension leverages the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) to gather data regarding Cookies from network traffic.

+As of v0.4 PSAT data processing may experience delays causing the rendering of cookie information in the Cookies Table.

+To account for these delays, PSAT indicates when it has displayed for a given frame in the cookies table, the corresponding cookies.
+This is shown by the icon on the left side of the frame, which is displayed as a filled cookie when information is available, and as an "outlined" cookie when no cookies data for the given frame has been receved.

+This issue is being addressed see issue [#380](https://github.com/GoogleChromeLabs/ps-analysis-tool/issues/380) and we will provide an update shortly.

 ## Filtering

 PSAT makes it easy to reduce the analysis scope by filtering observed cookies by the different dimensions that characterize them, which correspond to the columns in the cookie table.